- The most common causes of LED screen damage

 Physical Impact: The Most Obvious Culprit

 Let’s start with the obvious: blunt force damage.
 I once worked at an event where a forklift backed into a ground-stacked screen.
 One moment it was displaying sponsor logos beautifully; the next, two panels were flickering and warped.
+Common scenarios include:-

 - Tools or rigging equipment accidentally hitting the screen